maximilian-krauss/kugelblitz/README.md

-meerkat
+kugelblitz
 ========

-meerkat is a web application logging and monitoring service.
+kugelblitz is a web application logging and monitoring service.

 **Why? ... because ...**